casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/contract-interaction.md

 Make sure you have [installed the CEP-47 contract](../cep47/deploy) on the Casper Network.

 ## Enabling the Event Stream
-To execute the methods related to the contract event stream, you must run the *casper-contracts-js-clients/e2e/cep47/usage.ts* file using NodeJS.
+To trigger the events related to the contract, you must run the *casper-contracts-js-clients/e2e/cep47/usage.ts* file using NodeJS.

 This is the command to run the file:
 ```bash